rasvob/Smart-Harbour-Computer-Vision/object-detection/README.md

 # YOLOv8

+## TODO:
+* Create docker container for exporting model into TensorRT

 # Models tested on RTX 3090 24GB and 4080 16GB

 | Model     | VRAM   | No boat (ms) | Boat (ms) |